klauseduard/under-over-models/chapters/02-software-time-estimation.md

 <figure> <img src="../images/hidden-complexities-model.svg" alt="Hidden Complexities in Software Estimation - factors often overlooked in traditional estimation approaches" width="700" /> <figcaption>Figure 2.6: Hidden complexity factors that contribute to estimation errors</figcaption> </figure>
 <br/><br/>

-The common practice of multiplying initial software estimates by a factor (e.g., by 3, as suggested in [[??]]) underscores the widespread recognition that initial estimates tend to be overly optimistic and often fall short of the actual time required.
+The common practice of multiplying initial software estimates [by a factor](https://vadimkravcenko.com/shorts/project-estimates/) underscores the widespread recognition that initial estimates tend to be overly optimistic and often fall short of the actual time required.

 ### Long Tail of Software Project Risks